Work Camping: What You Need to Know

 I would love to travel and see the USA properly, spending three months or so at a time in each area I visit.— Don Bobbitt

-My wife and I have been campers for far too many years to mention.
+My wife and I have been campers, on and off for decades.

 But don’t get me wrong, we have always been active, ardent travelers in our campers.
 We also happen to be both pretty healthy, for our age and we are active, for our age.